Late Bronze Age collapse: Greece

 Up to 90% of small sites in the Peloponnese were abandoned, suggesting a major depopulation.
 Again, as with many of the sites of destruction in Greece, it is unclear how a lot of this destruction came about.
-The city of Mycenae for example was initially destroyed in an earthquake in 1250 BC as evidenced by the presence of crushed bodies buried in collapsed buildings.
+The city of Mycenae, for example, was initially destroyed in an earthquake in 1250 BC as evidenced by the presence of crushed bodies buried in collapsed buildings.
 However, the site was rebuilt only to face destruction in 1190 BC as the result of a series of major fires.
 There is a suggestion by Robert Drews that the fires could have been the result of an attack on the site and its palace; however, Eric Cline points out the lack of archaeological evidence for an attack.
 Thus, while fire was definitely the cause of the destruction, it is unclear what or who caused it.
-A similar situation occurred Tiryns in 1200 BC, when an earthquake destroyed much of the city including its palace.
+A similar situation occurred at Tiryns in 1200 BC, when an earthquake destroyed much of the city including its palace.
 It is likely however that the city continued to be inhabited for some time following the earthquake.
 As a result, there is a general agreement that earthquakes did not permanently destroy Mycenae or Tiryns because, as is highlighted by Guy Middleton, "Physical destruction then cannot fully explain the collapse".
 Drews points out that there was continued occupation at these sites, accompanied by attempts to rebuild, demonstrating the continuation of Tiryns as a settlement.
 Demand suggests instead that the cause could again be environmental, particularly the lack of homegrown food and the important role of palaces in managing and storing food imports, implying that their destruction only stood to exacerbate the more crucial factor of food shortage.
 The importance of trade as a factor is supported by Spyros Iakovidis, who points out the lack of evidence for violent or sudden decline in Mycenae.

 Pylos offers some more clues to its destruction, as the intensive and extensive destruction by fire around 1180 BC reflects the violent destruction of the city.
 There is some evidence of Pylos expecting a seaborne attack, with tablets at Pylos discussing "Watchers guarding the coast".
 Eric Cline rebuts the idea that this is evidence of an attack by Sea People, pointing out that the tablet does not say what is being watched for or why.
 Cline does not see naval attacks as playing a role in Pylos's decline.
 Demand, however, argues that, regardless of what the threat from the sea was, it likely played a role in the decline, at least in hindering trade and perhaps vital food imports.

 The Bronze Age collapse marked the start of what has been called the Greek Dark Ages, which lasted roughly 400 years and ended with the establishment of Archaic Greece.
 Other cities, such as Athens, continued to be occupied, but with a more local sphere of influence, limited evidence of trade and an impoverished culture, from which it took centuries to recover.